Scroll down to view the guide.

 Should you engage the cutter by mistake or for any reason want to disengage the cutter without moving it to the bottom of the machine, pull down the cutter release lever.

-For some operations (such as scoring acrylic) the ratchet latch needs to be disengaged, so that finger pressure is used to make the score/cut.
-This is done by turning the black knob with the ‘On’/’Off’ stickers such that ‘Off’ faces outwards.
-To re-engage the ratchet latch, turn the black knob such that ‘On’ faces outwards.
+For some operations (such as scoring acrylic) the ratchet latch needs to be disengaged, so that finger pressure can be used to make the score/cut.
+This is done by turning the black knob with the ‘On’/’Off’ stickers such that ‘Off’ faces towards the user.
+To re-engage the ratchet latch, turn the black knob such that ‘On’ faces towards the user.

 Select the cutting blade position on the turret and clamp the material in the machine.